browserengineering/book/book/forms.md

         return [border, text]
 ```

-We can now display the contents of text areas!
+The browser now displays text area contents!

 One final thing: when we enter new text in a text area, we change the
 node tree, and that means that the layout that we derived from that tree
 is now invalid and needs to be recomputed, and we can\'t just call
 `browse`, since that will reload the web page and wipe out our changes.
 Instead, let\'s split the second half of `browse` into its own function,
-which `browse` just calls:
+which `browse` will now call:

 ``` {.python}
 def relayout(self):